Benjamin Peirce: Private life

-He was devoutly religious, though he seldom published his theological thoughts.
-Peirce credited God as shaping nature in ways that account for the efficacy of pure mathematics in describing empirical phenomena.
+Peirce was devoutly religious, though he seldom published his theological thoughts.
+He credited God as shaping nature in ways that account for the efficacy of pure mathematics in describing empirical phenomena.
 Peirce viewed "mathematics as study of God's work by God's creatures", according to an encyclopedia.
 He was an avid juggler of diabolo and wrote about the physics of the game in Analytic Mechanics.

 He married Sarah Hunt Mills, the daughter of U.S. Senator Elijah Hunt Mills.
 Peirce and his wife had four sons and one daughter: